Hemapriya182024/Airbnb-Frontend/README.md

 # Airbnb Clone - MERN Stack Capstone Project

 This project is a clone of the Airbnb website, created using the MERN stack.
-The primary focus of this project is user management (registration and login), booking functionality, and hotel management by owners.
+The primary focus of this project is user management (registration and login), booking functionality.

 ## Table of Contents